sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 The following is an example Sensu configuration, a JSON configuration file located at `/etc/sensu/config.json`.
-This Sensu configuration provides Sensu with information it needs to communicate with other Sensu services.
+This Sensu configuration provides Sensu with information it needs to communicate with RabbitMQ and Redis:

 ~~~json
 {